- Sort By Use

 Nitric oxide is a very interesting neurotransmitter within the body that mainly functions as a blood flow optimizer.
 What sets it apart from most of the neurotransmitters in our body is that it is a gas.
 This gives it a few distinct advantages, such as being able to diffuse through membranes rapidly, but it also has a few unique traits, such as a very short duration of action.
 The main purpose of nitric oxide in the body is to relax blood vessels, allowing for increased blood flow, which promotes blood flow through the body while also increasing blood flow to the brain.
 This makes nitric oxide boosters very popular among athletes.
 By promoting better blood supply to the muscles, we can ensure that things like lactic acid are moved out of the muscle, and that various nutrients are moved into the muscle.
 This will allow for slight gains in strength acutely, but more importantly, it will lead to increases in muscle recovery.
 In addition to this, extra blood flow can be quite the confidence booster, as it will make the muscles look much bigger post-exercise due to ‘the pump’ which is something Arnold Schwarzenegger made very popular in the documentary "pumping iron."
 Due to this, nitric oxide supplements are also often referred to as muscle pump supplements.

 Nitric oxide function goes far beyond helping enhance ‘the pump’, as it serves many other purposes throughout the body and even throughout the brain.
 The most obvious benefit, again has to do with blood supply.
 By relaxing blood vessels, nitric oxide can also help promote healthy blood pressure.
-Nitric oxide, by working on nitric oxide neurons, can also relax other smooth muscles; which can enhance gastrointestinal tract health.
-In addition to this, nitric oxide plays a major role in the maintenance of stomach lining.
+Nitric oxide, by working on nitric oxide neurons, can also relax other smooth muscles; which can support digestive health.

 Nitric Oxide Structure

-Nitric oxide is also a major regulator of the immune system and plays an intricate role in the bodies inflammatory response.
+Nitric oxide is also a major supporter of the immune system and plays an intricate role in the bodies inflammatory response.
 The phagocytes in our body are armed with large quantities of nitric oxide and upon activation, the phagocytes release the nitric oxide onto bacteria.
 The nitric oxide in this case, is released into an environment that is highly saturated with the oxidant superoxide.
 Nitric oxide interacts with super oxide to create the strong oxidant peroxynitrite which kills the bacteria.
 In fact, in recent decades nitric oxide has been recognized as one of the most versatile players in the immune system.
-It is involved in the pathogenesis and control of infectious diseases, tumors, autoimmune processes and chronic degenerative diseases.
 Nitric oxide is produced by three different NO synthases (NOS), the principal enzyme involved is the inducible type-2 isoform of nitric oxide synthase (NOS-2).